Hidden Signs A Toxic Friend Is Hurting Your Mental Health

 Even when nothing is happening, your body stays slightly on edge.

-That change affects how you show up in other areas of your life.
+That affects how you show up in other areas of your life.
+You may start acting rudely at home, with people who love you and care about you.

 5. Your Social World Starts Shrinking

-You become more dependent on the very relationship that is affecting you.
+Gradually, your social support system weakens.
+And you get more dependent on the very relationship that is affecting your mental health.

 You start questioning your decisions.
-You hesitate more to broach a topic or open a discussion.
+You hesitate more to broach a topic or open a discussion with anyone.

 The shift is gradual, which makes it harder to notice.